-- Store: Cool Ham and Bean Soup before placing in an airtight container and refrigerating for up to 3 days.
-Reheat on the stove top over low medium heat.
+- Store: Cool Ham and Bean Soup before placing it in an airtight container and refrigerating for up to 3 days.
+Reheat on the stovetop over medium heat.

-- Freeze: Once soup has cooled completely, freeze in sealed containers for up to 3 months.
-Thaw in the refrigerator overnight before reheating on the stove top.
+- Freeze: Once the soup has cooled completely, freeze it in sealed containers for up to 3 months.
+Thaw in the refrigerator overnight before reheating on the stovetop.